 Why do I need to report?

-In the past, this data has been used for a wide range of purposes, such as for planning, national program evaluation and to monitor achievement of program objectives and agreed priorities.
+In the past, this data has been used for a wide range of purposes, such as for planning, program evaluation and to monitor achievement of program objectives and agreed priorities.

 DS NMDS reporting is a mandatory requirement outlined in the schedules of Funding Agreements between the Queensland Government (coordinated by Department of Communities, Child Safety and Disability Services) and all Funded Non-government Service Providers (FNGSPs).